Best Coffee Makers in 2023

-Another great SCA-certified model, the Barista Brain by OXO actually brews using a microprocessor-controlled brew process and thermal heating control.
+Another great SCA-certified model, the OXO BREW actually uses a microprocessor-controlled brew process along with thermal heating control.
 That is a fancy way of saying this machine does its best to replicate a pour over brewing method, including using a rainmaker shower head and a pre-infusion to bloom the coffee grounds.

 The LED interface features a freshness indicator and the single dial on the front allows you to program the number of cups, as well as a 24-hour start timer.

 OXO has been specializing in kitchen and housewares since its California debut in 1990, where Sam Farber introduced more comfortable kitchen utensils for people like his wife, who suffered from arthritis.
 Today, OXO has brought their easy-to-use philosophy to other areas of kitchen life like the Brain Barista.
 Check out of our full review here.

 After Ninja debuted it’s well-received Ninja Coffee Bar, they stepped up their game and created two new coffee makers.
-The new model we especially like is the Ninja Specialty Coffee Maker.
+I’m especially liking the Ninja Specialty Coffee Maker.